 Once you've taken a screenshot, you can use the keyboard shortcut Ctrl+V to paste it into applications like Microsoft Word, Google Docs, Paint, and Photoshop.
 You can then edit and save the image.

-An alternative to using keyboard shortcuts is to use a built-in screenshot app, such as the Snipping Tool (included with many versions of Windows) or Grab (included in all versions of Mac OS X).
+An alternative to using keyboard shortcuts is to use a built-in screenshot app, such as the Snipping Tool (included with many versions of Windows) or Grab (included in all versions of macOS).
 If you'd like additional options like the ability to edit your images or add callouts, you can download an app like Jing, Snagit, or Skitch.
 Snagit and Skitch also feature a time delay setting for capturing an action, like opening a menu.